 An illithid residing in the depths of Dragonspear Castle.
 She has gotten her hands on the Brazier of Eternal Flame.

-Evil vs. Evil: She apparently enslaves anyone who approaches her lair, as she did with the Zentharim, your enemies.
+- Evil vs. Evil: She apparently enslaves anyone who approaches her lair, as she did with the Zhentarim, your enemies.

-Flunky Boss: The flunkies are her mind-controlled Zentharim.
+- Flunky Boss: The flunkies are her mind-controlled Zhentarim.
 Which can still be controlled by Ysuran nevertheless.

-Mind Control: She did this to her Zentharim pets, but it doesn't work on the hero.
+- Mind Control: She did this to her Zhentarim pets, but it doesn't work on the hero.
 In battle, her mind attacks are represented as a weird-colored spray which stuns and damages the player (and, if close enough, can be fatal).